helenhang/Lecture/ProgrammingLanguageParadigms/Error&Exception.md

 * General rule of thumb:
     - Use exceptions only if no reasonable program would ever catch the exception
     - If for some callers the exception might be a recoverable error, we use Option (or Either, discussed later) to give them flexibility
+????没看懂

 我懂了，因为一连串的计算，有很多种可能出错，用这个能指定是哪一种error，哪儿出错了
+Summary

-• Returning errors as ordinary values can be convenient
+* Returning errors as ordinary values can be convenient
-• Use of higher-order functions lets us achieve the same sort of consolidation of error-handling logic as we would get from using exceptions
+* Use of higher-order functions lets us achieve the same sort of consolidation of error-handling logic as we would get from using exceptions
-• Note: We don’t have to check for None at each stage of the computation
+* Note: We don’t have to check for **None** at each stage of the computation
-• We can apply several transformations and then check for and handle None when we’re ready
+* We can apply several transformations and then check for and handle **None** when we’re ready
-• We get additional safety, because Option[A] is a different type from A, and the compiler won’t let us forget to explicitly defer or handle the possibility of None
+* We get additional safety, because **Option[A]** is a different type from **A**, and the compiler won’t let us forget to explicitly defer or handle the possibility of **None**

-#### L I F T I N G   F U N C T I O N S   T O   O P E R A T E   O N   O P T I O N
+#### LIFTING FUNCTIONS TO OPERATE ON  OPTION

-• May seem like our entire code will be infected with Options
+* May seem like our entire code will be infected with Options
   - That every function will need to be modified to deal with Options
-  - But not really: We can lift ordinary functions to become functions which deal with Options
+  - But not really: We can **lift** ordinary functions to become functions which deal with Options
-• map lets us operate on values of type Option[A] using a function of type A => B, returning Option[B]
+* **map** lets us operate on values of type Option[A] using a function of type A => B, returning Option[B]
   - Turns a function f of type A => B into a function of type Option[A] => Option[B]
   - Let’s make this explicit:
 ```